 Indigenous services within the College are reviewed on a yearly or bi-yearly basis by the Ministry and funding is received accordingly.
-The incumbent must be constantly aware of the Ministry guidelines and short time frames to access funding, while simultaneously ensuring consistency in delivery of programs and services and working within the College's collective agreement and policies.
+The incumbent must be aware of the Ministry guidelines and short time frames to access funding, while simultaneously ensuring consistency in delivery of programs and services and working within the College's collective agreement and policies.

-Often funding opportunities are presented with a very short turnaround time separate from the yearly funding allocation, The Manager must be able to anticipate if possible and respond to these opportunities, incumbent must demonstrate sensitivity and political astuteness when working with each of these groups, while providing a standard level of service that meets the specific needs of each group and adheres to Ministry and College guidelines.
+Often funding opportunities are presented with a very short turnaround time separate from the yearly funding allocation, The Manager must be able to anticipate if possible and respond to these opportunities,

 The term Indigenous is complex and at Fleming has come to be interpreted as individuals who are First Nations, Métis or Inuit (FNMI).
 The culture and customs of each of these groups is unique, yet funding criteria, policies, services standards and even College employees' understanding may often presumes the cultures/needs of each group to be the same.
-The
+The incumbent must demonstrate sensitivity and political astuteness when working with each of these groups, while providing a standard level of service that meets the specific needs of each group and adheres to Ministry and College guidelines.